stormliucong/eMERGE-Columbia-Data-Sync-Service/README.md

     ![workflow](./redcap_id_match_diagram.png)
     - Also pull R4 surveyQueueLink via API for each record and store in [r4_survey_queue_link]
     - `ignore_R4_fields.json` file is used to ignore the recent R4 update.
+    - read and write functions are vectorized to speed up the process
+        - It should take less than 15 minutes to complete the data pull for 4000 records.
     - set up crob job for daily pull `cron_job.sh`.
 An example is showed below.
         ```sh
         # m h  dom mon dow   command